jpope8/seam-doppelganger/README.md

 - [References](#references)

 ## Introduction
-> A team of radiologists from New Orleans studied the usefulness of Chest Radiographs for diagnosing COVID-19 compared to the reverse-transcription polymerase chain reaction (RT-PCR) and found out they could aid rapid diagnosis, especially in areas with limited testing facilities [[1]](https://pubs.rsna.org/doi/10.1148/ryct.2020200280 "A Characteristic Chest Radiographic Pattern in the Setting of the COVID-19 Pandemic").<br>
+> Add refernce to icrparm paper [[1]](https://pubs.rsna.org/doi/10.1148/ryct.2020200280 "A Characteristic Chest Radiographic Pattern in the Setting of the COVID-19 Pandemic").<br>

 ## Overview
 > Seam Carving for Image Classification Privacy